wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/mods-avoid.md

 In this section we will go list some of the popular mods that shouldn't be used for Fallout New Vegas or Tale of Two Wastelands, along with an explanation of the issue(s), and what to use instead.

+## Any Bugfix/Unoffical Patch Mod

+Note that this only applies to TTW.
+If playing FNV, you need YUP and UPNVSE+.
+TTW however already contains its own bugfixes and has its own unofficial patch (YUPTTW).
+As a result, the FNV bugfix mods like YUP, Unofficial Patch NVSE, etc. will conflict with or break the fixes already included in TTW.

 ## Utilities to Avoid

+### ENBoost

+New Vegas Tick Fix has much better memory management than ENBoost, and will increase performance/decrease stuttering more.
+ENBoost also needs a lot of system-specific configuration to work properly and can degrade performance without proper tweaking.
+ENB in general for New Vegas has been more or less abandoned in favor of Skyrim and Fallout 4.

 ### New Vegas Stutter Remover